Kona beer is not from Hawaii, consumers say in lawsuit

 "Consumers purchase items, and are willing to pay more for items, because they are from Hawaii," the complaint said.
 "Craft Brew is well aware of this."

-A spokeswoman for Craft Brew Alliance did not immediately respond to requests for comment.
+A spokeswoman for Craft Brew Alliance said the company does not discuss pending litigation.

 The Portland, Oregon-based company also owns the Redhook and Widmer Brothers brands, among others.